SPGryphons/GryphonCTF2018-Lite-Challenges/challenges/template/README.md

 3. On our play server

 ## Distribution
+- filename1.txt
+    - SHA1: `SHA1 Hash here`
+    - Any additional description (Optional)
-- file `MD5 HASH`
+- filename2.txt
+    - SHA1: `SHA1 Hash here`
-    - Any additional description
+    - Any additional description (Optional)

 ## Solution
 Solution to this challenge